The Transfer Pricing Law Review: India

 - undertaking contract R&D.

-Based on these categories, suitable methodology is prescribed as either the profit split method or cost-plus method, and the most appropriate methodology is forensically applied.
+On the basis of these categories, suitable methodology is prescribed as either the profit split method or cost-plus method, and the most appropriate methodology is applied.

-Unlike in other jurisdictions, there is no mechanism in India for the settlement of transfer pricing disputes with the tax authorities.
-For settlements, safe-harbour provisions, and unilateral and bilateral APA mechanisms are viewed as means to mitigate risks in advance, and the mutual agreement procedure (MAP) under the treaty is considered, post-adjustment, to settle disputes.
+In contrast to other jurisdictions, there is no mechanism in India for the settlement of transfer pricing disputes with the tax authorities.
+For settlements, safe-harbour provisions and unilateral and bilateral APA mechanisms are viewed as means to mitigate risks in advance, and the mutual agreement procedure (MAP) under the treaty is considered, post-adjustment, to settle disputes.
 The rollback provision under an APA also enables settlement of past disputes given its binding nature.

 The MAP has often been viewed as a credible resort for settling transfer pricing-related disputes.
-Under the MAP process, the Indian competent authority allows the foreign associated enterprise, a resident of the treaty country, to submit its MAP request via its country's competent authority.
-Under various administrative directions, tax demands arising out of adjustments with foreign associated enterprises that are residents of the United States, the United Kingdom, South Korea and Denmark are frozen until the MAP process is concluded, subject to the submission of suitable bank guarantees.
-Article 19 of the Multilateral Instrument (MLI) provides for mandatory binding arbitration when competent authorities are unable to reach a decision under MAP within two years.
-With the onset of MLI-based treaties from 1 April 2020, it is pertinent to note that India has not accepted such provision, taking a position that such binding arbitration would adversely impact its sovereignty.
+Under the MAP process, the Indian competent authority allows the foreign-associated enterprise, a resident of the treaty country, to submit its MAP request via its country's competent authority.
+Under various administrative directions, tax demands arising out of adjustments with non-resident-associated enterprises that are residents of the United States, the United Kingdom, South Korea and Denmark are frozen until the MAP process is concluded, subject to the submission of suitable bank guarantees.
+Article 19 of the Multilateral Instrument provides for mandatory binding arbitration when competent authorities are unable to reach a decision under MAP within two years.
+India has not accepted such provision, taking a position that such binding arbitration would adversely impact its sovereignty.

-There is currently no specific concept of a 'transfer pricing investigation' in India, other than the audit or assessment process, as discussed in Section III.
+Transfer pricing audits in India are part of the routine audit process.
+There is currently no specific concept of a standalone 'transfer pricing investigation' in India, other than the audit or assessment process, as discussed in Section III.

-The tax authorities, however, have broad powers for assessment (e.g., reopening of past-year assessments, investigations), under the following provisions of the ITA:
+The tax authorities, however, have broad powers for assessment (e.g., reopening of past-year assessments and investigations), under the following provisions of the ITA:

 - Section 143 – for regular audit or assessment;

-- Section 144 – best-judgement assessment, where a taxpayer does not file a tax return or fails to comply with requests from the tax authorities;
+- Section 144 – best-judgement assessment, where a taxpayer does not file a tax return;

-- Section 147 – reassessment of income escaping assessment, where the tax authorities have reason to believe income chargeable to tax has escaped assessment; and
+- Section 147 – reassessment of income escaping assessment; and

-Once the TPO proposes an adjustment, it directs the AO to issue a draft assessment within the time limit described above.
-It is mandatory for the AO to issue a draft assessment before issuing the final order, and at that point the taxpayer has the following options:
+Once the TPO proposes an adjustment, it directs the tax officer to issue a draft assessment within the time limit described above.
+It is mandatory for the tax officer to issue a draft assessment before issuing the final order, and at that point the taxpayer has the following options:

-- accept the draft assessment and adjustment proposed;
+- accept the draft assessment and adjustment proposed;22

 - file an objection before the dispute resolution panel (DRP) by communicating its decision to the AO within 30 days of the draft assessment; or

-- not file an objection, and instead allow the TPO or AO to convert the draft assessment into a final order and, if so advised, thereafter file an appeal before the Commissioner of Income Tax (Appeals) (i.e., the Appeals Commissioner) within 30 days of the final order.
+- not file an objection, and instead allow the TPO or tax officer to convert the draft assessment into a final order and, if so advised, thereafter file an appeal before the Commissioner of Income Tax (Appeals) (i.e., the Appeals Commissioner) within 30 days of the final order.

 The DRP as an alternative dispute resolution mechanism was introduced in law by the Finance Act 2009 to expedite resolution of disputes in transfer pricing.
-Once the taxpayer chooses to opt for the DRP process, no tax demand can be raised, given that the assessment is in a draft form at that stage.
+Since the assessment is in a draft stage, no tax demand is raised.
 The salient features of the DRP mechanism are as follows:

-- the DRP, comprising three commissioners, must decide the taxpayer's objections within nine months of the date of reference by issuing written directions to the AO;
+- the DRP must decide the taxpayer's objections within nine months of the end of the month in which the objection is filed;

 - the DRP cannot, however, compromise or settle a dispute and its powers to adjudicate are limited.

-In 2016, the law was amended whereby the Revenue was barred from filing an appeal against the DRP directions.
-Alternatively, if the taxpayer does not communicate its decision to refer the draft assessment to the DRP within 30 days, the AO shall finalise the assessment without modification of the draft.
-In summary, the tax demand is finalised only upon the AO's passing of the final order, which is appealable to the Appeals Commissioner (if the taxpayer does not file an objection) and to the Income Tax Appellate Tribunal (ITAT), if it is passed pursuant to the DRP directions.
+In summary, the tax demand is finalised only upon the AO's passing of the final order, which is appealable to the Appeals Commissioner and to the ITAT if it is passed pursuant to the DRP directions.

 Select ITAT orders travel to the jurisdictional High Court and from there to the Supreme Court.
-The High Court has to be satisfied that a 'substantial question of law' arises from the ITAT order before admitting an appeal.
+Notably, before admitting appeal from the ITAT order, the High Court has to be satisfied that the issue involved is a 'substantial question of law'.

 There have been a number of judicial opinions wherein transfer pricing disputes have been examined and crucial legal principles have evolved.

-In SG Asia Holdings (India) Pvt Ltd8 the Supreme Court has held that the ITAT was right in observing that by not making reference to the TPO, the AO had breached the mandatory instructions issued by the CBDT.
+In SG Asia Holdings (India) Pvt Ltd ,25 the Supreme Court held that by not making reference to the TPO, the tax officer had breached the mandatory instructions issued by the Indian Board of Direct Taxes.
 However, the Supreme Court allowed the Revenue's plea for making a fresh transfer pricing audit.

-In another case,12 the High Court, while rejecting the appeal of the Revenue, concluded that 'a party is not barred in law from withdrawing from its list of comparables, a company, if the same is found to have been included on account of mistake as on facts, it is not comparable.
-The Transfer Pricing Mechanism requires comparability analysis to be done between like companies and controlled and uncontrolled transactions'.
+In another case,28 the High Court, while rejecting the appeal of the Revenue, concluded that 'a party is not barred in law from withdrawing from its list of comparables, a company, if the same is found to have been included on account of mistake as on facts, it is not comparable.
+The Transfer Pricing Mechanism requires comparability analysis to be carried out between like companies and controlled and uncontrolled transactions'.

-In the case of Mitsui,13 the ITAT upheld the taxpayer's international transactions using TNMM as the most appropriate method and use of the Berry ratio as the profit level indicator (PLI).
-The Revenue's appeal was rejected by the High Court on the ground that no substantial question of law arose, though the Revenue has appealed to the Supreme Court, which is currently pending.
+In the Mitsui case,32 the ITAT upheld the taxpayer's international transactions using TNMM as the most appropriate method and use of the Berry ratio as the profit level indicator (PLI).
+The Revenue's appeal was rejected by the High Court on the grounds that no substantial question of law arose, though the Revenue has appealed to the Supreme Court, which is currently pending.

-It is also held15 that choice of method available to a taxpayer is not an unfettered choice.
+It is also held33 that the choice of method available to a taxpayer is not an unfettered choice.
 The CUP method, if found appropriate in a given situation for determination of arm's-length price, should be preferred over the other methods.

 Secondary adjustment and penalties

 To align with the BEPS, India has amended the ITA to provide for secondary adjustments.
-India's secondary adjustment law came into effect on 1 April 2017.
-For APAs concluded before the law's effective date, the secondary adjustment law does not apply.
+India's secondary adjustment law came into effect on 1 April 2017 prospectively.
 Secondary transfer pricing adjustments are applicable for primary adjustments if made in one of the following situations: